rust-lang/rust-forge/src/policies/llm-usage.md

 #### ✅ Allowed
 The following are allowed.
+- Any use of an LLM where you are the only one who sees the output.
+For example:
   - Asking an LLM questions about an existing codebase.
   - Asking an LLM to summarize comments on an issue, PR, or RFC.
       - ℹ️ This does not allow reposting the summary publicly.
 This only includes your own personal use.
   - Asking an LLM to privately review your code or writing.
       - ℹ️ This does not apply to public comments.
 See "review bots" under ⚠️ below.
-- Writing dev-tools for your own personal use using an LLM, as long as you don't try to merge them into `rust-lang/rust`.
+  - Writing dev-tools for your own personal use using an LLM.
   - Using an LLM to generate possible solutions to an issue, learning from them, and then writing something from scratch in your own style.
 - Syncing code and documentation into `rust-lang/rust` (e.g., using submodules, subtrees, [josh](https://github.com/josh-project/josh), etc.) from other repositories that do not follow this policy.
 - Using an LLM in the creation of experimental code changes that are not meant to be reviewed and will never be merged but must live as draft PRs on `rust-lang/rust` for tooling reasons, such as to run crater or perf.